 Prior to the '80s, the word "riff" was most often applied to the electric guitar and bands such as Led

 The American melodic power rock band Survivor was always more of a singles act than a producer of consistent albums, but the group's best songs truly capture a moment in time during the early '80s.
-Stop in here for a look at the group's essential tracks, all celebrations of excessive romantic bombast.

 Even when topping the charts as one of pop/rock's most successful bands of the early '80s, Journey never received much respect for its hard rock and arena rock achievements.
 Disdain still follows the group today in some circles, but music fans appreciative of guitar-infused melodic hard rock and soaring power ballads don't question the high quality of Journey's most memorable songs.
 Here's a chronological look at the best Journey songs of the '80s.